nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `hours [o/OPENINGHOURS] [c/CLOSINGHOURS]`

 * Opening & Closing hours have to be of the format `HH:mm`.
-* Default Opening & Closing hours are 00:00 & 23:59 respectively.
+* Default Opening & Closing hours are `00:00` & `23:59` respectively.
 * If an argument is empty, it will set the hours to default.
-* All current appointments must fall within operating hours for update to take effect.
+* All current appointments must fall within new operating hours for update to take effect.

 Examples:
 * `hours`